Rhinanthus minor aka Yellow Rattle

 Yellow Rattle, Little Yellow Rattle, Common Yellow Rattle

-How to care for Yellow Rattle
+How difficult is it to take care of Yellow Rattle

 With its straightforward care requirements, Yellow Rattle is a hassle-free plant that anyone can enjoy.